 - Use any number of third-party online study guides and preparatory classes.
 Some include Kaplan, Princeton Review and Magoosh.

 MSDA Application Dates and Deadlines

-Applications and documents submitted after the Regular Admission Deadline will be considered for admission based on eligibility and program space availability.
-It is strongly recommended that interested applicants submit all application materials no later than the Regular Admission Deadline.
+Applications and documents submitted after the UTC Graduate School's general application deadlines, which are listed below, will be considered for admission based on eligibility and program space availability.
+It is strongly recommended that interested applicants submit all application materials by these deadlines.